-- Personal Deposit Accounts Combined Financial Services Guide and Product Disclosure Statement (PDF, 487 KB)
+- Financial Services Guide for Transaction and Savings Accounts (PDF, 906 KB)

 Standalone Financial Services Guides

 Changes to credit reporting and how they affect you

 From 5th March 2018 HSBC Australia moved to a more comprehensive credit reporting system.
 This changed the way HSBC collects, uses and discloses your credit information in relation to credit cards, home loan products and other credit facilities you have or apply for with us.

 Read on to find out how these changes may affect you.

 Summary of the changes to credit reporting

 The credit reporting system allows HSBC and other licensed credit providers in Australia to share more information about your credit worthiness:

 - The type of each consumer credit account you hold with us (such as credit cards, personal and home loan accounts),

 - The date you opened and/or closed your accounts,